Lapta, Kyrenia, Northern Cyprus.

 Today, Lapta is one of the largest districts of Northern Cyprus.
 The town has one of the most beautiful coasts, and is developed as an important tourism region in North Cyprus.
 Nearly 22.000 tourists come to the region every year.
 It is popular for its beaches, its hotels, its nightlife, its restaurants and its spring waters, and a preferred location for holidays and properties.
 The town is also a place with amazing scenic beauty.
 Wandering around the streets of Lapta is a pleasure.

-Some of the best beaches in the Lapta area include Sunset Beach Club which has quite a few activities such as live music, Paintball, children’s game room, water sports and swimming pool; Camelot beach and Mare Monte beach.
+Some of the best beaches in the Lapta area include Fly Inn Restaurant & Beach Bar which offers quite a few activities including water sports, Cabin Restaurant and Beach, Camelot Beach, LA Hotel & Beach and Mare Monte beach.
+Sunset Beach Club is now used as auction centre.

 Lapta has wide range of restaurants to choose from.
-Some of the Lapta restaurants are Hill Side, Jashan’s Indian Restaurant, Veni Vici Italian Restaurant, Silver Rocks and The Cabin Restaurant.
+Some of the best Lapta restaurants include Fly Inn, Blue Song, Hanimeller Restaurant, Calamari, Jashan’s Indian Restaurant, Veni Vici Italian Restaurant, Silver Rocks, The Cabin and The Lodge Restaurant & Bar.
 You can find many other small local cafes along the main road.